HamanHarasha/XWorm-5.0/README.md

 ## Tutorial:
-### Open XWormLoader.exe and Press Enter, it will open the Settings, in the settings you need to type: @ReverseEngineeringLab in the Bin TextBox and press on Start..
+### Open XWormLoader.exe and Wait, it will open the Settings, in the settings you need to type: @ReverseEngineeringLab in the Bin TextBox and press on Start..
 ### If you just open XWorm V5.0.exe and put @ReverseEngineeringLab in the Bin TextBox it will not work "Error>> Wrong Bin"